mneudert/caylir/README.md

 end
 ```

-When the graph is started the function will be called with the graph module as the first (and only) parameter.
+When the graph is started the function will be called with the graph module as the first parameter with optional `{m, f, a}` parameters from your configuration following.
 This will be done before the graph is available for use.

 The function is expected to always return `:ok`.